ikusner13/tailwind-component-library/README.md

 and then now the styles we defined in the library will apply to our components.

-No need to install tailwindcss in the app, as we're just consuming the css file that tailwind generates for us.
+No need to install tailwind in the app, as we're just consuming the css file that tailwind generates for us.

 Styling can be done through styled-components, or just using the class names that tailwind generates. tw-merge (used in the component library) helps with making these overrides possible